-- 1.50 (MM1.8) The net amount of Green Belt land proposed for release is 1,754 2,213 hectares in relation to the nine districts preparing this Plan, this means a 3.3% 4.1% reduction in the size of the Green Belt compared to an 8.1% reduction in 2016. - 1.51 (MM1.8) The nine boroughs cover some 115,084 hectares (including land covered by the Peak District National Park), almost half (46.7%) is was previously designated as Green Belt.
-The-proposals in the Places for Everyone: Publication Plan 2021 would result in Green Belt covering just over under 45% of the nine districts.
+- 1.49 The net amount of Green Belt land proposed for release is 2,210 hectares in relation to the nine districts preparing this Plan, this means a 4.1% reduction in the size of the Green Belt. - 1.50 The nine boroughs cover some 115,084 hectares (including land covered by the Peak District National Park), almost half (46.7%) was previously designated as Green Belt.
+The Places for Everyone Plan would result in Green Belt covering just under 45% of the nine districts.